-- Demonstrate critical thinking and interpretative skills. - Demonstrate an understanding of leadership theory and praxis. - Demonstrate the New Testament construct of "servant-leadership." - · Demonstrate effective oral and written communication.
+- Demonstrate critical thinking and interpretative skills. - Demonstrate an understanding of leadership theory and praxis. - Demonstrate the New Testament construct of "servant-leadership." - Demonstrate effective oral and written communication.

-Organizational leadership majors are required to take Strategies for Success (CM301XL) and Economics for Managers (BUSA242).
+Organizational leadership majors are required to take Strategies for Success (CM301XL) and Microeconomics (BUSA241).
 These courses are offered at Jessup.